dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 >
 > Karl Popper, _Knowledge without Authority_

-Colleges, news, and social media are in crisis.
-They are turning dogmatic, dishonest, and tribal.
+Academia, journalism, and social media are in crisis.
+They are turning dogmatic, authoritarian, and tribal.
 The source of this trouble is that we have been using the wrong criterion to judge institutions that help create knowledge.
-The prevailing approach focuses on sources, asking, "Which authority should we trust?"[^3]
+The prevailing approach focuses on sources, asking, "Which authority should we trust?"[^1]

 This question is based on the same mistakes as the predominant question in political philosophy, "Who should rule?".
 The philosopher Karl Popper pointed out that that since all rulers are fallible, and since they will all make mistakes, we will never find the perfect ruler who, once appointed, will dissolve problems once and for all.
 Similarly, there is no source of information that is free from error and bias.
 If we believe that we found such a source, we become prone to believing assertions that could not survive open criticism.
 Furthermore, there is no rational way to resolve disputes between sources claiming to justify their own credibility.
 Instead, disagreements must be settled by irrational appeals to authority.
 Failing that, violence must be used.